 Sprout Social is a monitoring and sharing tool that enables you to manage multiple social media profiles across different platforms.
 It also has features like post scheduling, social listening, and detailed analytics, which can help you understand how your audience interacts on social media.

 Buffer is a content curation tool with automation features.
 You can lay down your content calendar and set it to post on your desired schedule, whether it’s every day or every weekend.
 It even has a follow-up tool that lets you review previous posts and evaluate what changes are most effective and why.

-Canva is a graphics tool that helps you create stunning visuals for your campaigns.
+Canva is a graphics tool that helps you create stunning visuals and videos for your campaigns.
 It has an easy-to-navigate interface with ready-made templates and trendy graphics.
 If you’re not working with a digital marketing agency or a graphic designer, this tool is extremely helpful in jazzing up your content.